Stephanie-Chou/DBCnotes/coding_with_care.md

 + never push to master only use pull requests
 + small atomic commits with descriptive messages
 + pull requests are peer reviewed before merging

+master should always be working, passing, and deployable.